Judicial Branch Home >

 After 20 Days of the Notice of Judgment

 To request a new trial after 20 days since the Notice of Judgment was mailed, the party must file a "Special Term" Motion with the Conciliation Court.
-The Special Term Judge will review the Motion and decide whether to vacate the judgment on an ex parte basis (without a the other party present) and grant a new trial.
+The Special Term Judge will review the Motion and decide whether to vacate the judgment and grant a new trial.

 Court Forms: "Special Term" Motion Instructions & Forms